BREAKING NEWS

 Friedges allegedly admitted he drank vodka sprites hours before the deadly incident and a preliminary breath test showed he had a blood-alcohol content of .05, according to the complaint.
 Motorists in Minnesota can be arrested even if they are below .08 BAC, the state’s legal alcohol-concentration driving limit.

-Deputies took Friedges into custody and he faces two counts of criminal vehicular homicide – one for operating a motor vehicle in a grossly negligent manner, and the other for operating a vehicle with negligence under the influence of alcohol, according to KSTP-TV.
+Deputies took Friedges into custody and he faced two counts of criminal vehicular homicide – one for operating a motor vehicle in a grossly negligent manner, and the other for operating a vehicle with negligence under the influence of alcohol, according to KSTP-TV.

 Advertisement